CatchChat/Yep/README.md

 ## Development

-If you like to join us developing Yep, clone this repo and use git flow on `develop` branch to create a new branch for your developing.
+If you like to join us developing Yep, fork this repo and use git flow on `develop` branch to create a new branch for your developing.
+When you finish, send a pull request.

 Please ensure each commit is minimized for code review.